Table of Contents

 Best Scented Puppy Training Pads

 Are you concerned about any kind of urine odor wafting through your house?
 It’s understandable.
 Dogs are attracted to the scent of urine.
 If family or friends bring their canine companions over for a visit, you don’t want to encourage accidental markings.
 Luckily, there are puppy training pads designed to combat this concern.

 What’s better than a product endorsed by the AKC?
-These large puppy training pads measure 30 by 28 inches, coming in a range of scents such as lemon, lavender, and fresh.
+These large puppy training pads measure 30 by 28 inches, coming in various scents such as lemon, lavender, and fresh.
 The five layers lock in 3 cups of liquid, with an antimicrobial layer built-in for added protection and odor absorption.
 The quilted top dries quickly, keeping your dog’s paws dry.
-The plastic liner is guaranteed leak-proof for protection against spills.
+In addition, the plastic liner is guaranteed leak-proof for protection against spills.

 Downside?
 As you might expect with scents, not everyone was a fan.
 You’ll need to decide whether you’re willing to cope with your chosen smell.